 The M.A. is a 30-hour program.
 Graduate work is designed to develop: 1) students' ability to engage critically with multicultural feminist theories concerning social inequalities, 2) strong research and writing skills, and 3) knowledge and skills that enable communication with diverse audiences, coalition building for social action, and development of initiatives for change.

-Each student works out a curriculum plan for his or her area of specialization and a capstone project in consultation with the Director of Graduate Studies.
+Each student works out a curriculum plan for his or her area of specialization and a capstone project in consultation with the Graduate Program Coordinator.